VICTOR JAMES ZAMMIT's

 source confirming Victor worked as a litigation

-lawyer in one of the most controversial criminal
+lawyer in one of the most controversial criminal cases

-cases in Australian criminal law).
+in Australian criminal law).

-In the early years Victor worked
+In the early years Victor worked part time

-covert group and the police prosecution.
+and the police prosecution.

-For a number of years Victor had
+For a number of years Victor had his own

-he was the founding president of the local Chamber of Commerce.
+the founding president of the local Chamber of Commerce.

 AS AN AUTHOR